 Candidates must complete General Education Requirements (GERs) (p.
-207), the Alaska Native Knowledge Graduation Requirement (p.
-71), as well as specific program requirements listed below for a minimum of 120 credit hours.
+217), the Alaska Native Knowledge Graduation Requirement (p.
+73), as well as specific program requirements listed below for a minimum of 120 credit hours.
 Specific requirements for GERs in Social Science are listed below.
 Students must select one primary and two secondary concentration areas.
 The degree must include 42 credits of upper-division (300 or above) courses, 24 of which must be completed at UAS.

-Students must pass all SSCI and Social Science methods classes and all classes within the Primary and Secondary Concentrations with a C (2.00) or better.
 The Student Assessment Portfolio (SAP) is required for degree completion.
 SSCI S200 is taken in the sophomore year with presentation of the completed portfolio in the final semester of the student's senior year.
 Students must also take one Social Science methods course in addition to any methods course required in their Primary Concentration.

 Requirement Hours

-Minimum Credit Hours 120
+Minimum Credit Ho urs 120

-General Education Requirements 35
+General Education 34

+Requirements

-Alaska Native Knowledge Graduation Requirement 3
+Alaska Native Knowled 3

+Graduation Requireme 2

-Social Science Orientation 3
+Social Science Orienta 3

-Social Science Methods 3-4
+Social Science Method 3-4

-Language Requirements 6-8
+Language Requiremen 6-8

-Primary Concentration Requirements 24-25
+Primary Concentration Requirements I 24

-Secondary Concentration Requirements 30-31
+Secondary Concentrat ion 30-31

+Requirements

+Electives 24-26

 Code Title Credits

-General Educ ation Requirements
+General Education F Requirements

+Education Requirements which 34

-Complete all G must include the eneral Education Requirements one following: which 35
+must include the follow

-Computational Skills

-Select one of the following:

-MATH S113 Concepts and Contemporary Applications of Mathematics

-MATH S151 College Algebra for Calculus

-STAT S107 Survey of Statistics

-Social Science Orientation
+Social Science Orier ntation

-SSCI S200 Orientation to the Social 3
+SSCI S200 Orientation to the Social Sciences 3

-Sciences

-Social Science M ethods
+Social Science Meth ods

-Select one of the f ollowing: 3-4
+Select one of the follow wing: 3-4

-ANTH S311 Methods and Theories in
+ANTH S311 Methods and Theories in Archaeology

-ANTH S311 Methods and Theories in Archaeology ANTH S363 Ethnohistory ANTH/HIST S390 Archives and Museums Theory and Practice ECON S412 Introduction to Econometrics HIST S300 Historiography and Historical Methods SSCI S300 Research Methods in Social Science SSCI S373 Data Analysis in the Social Sciences STAT S200 Elementary Statistics

-Sciences
+ANTH S363 Ethnohistory

+ANTH/HIST S390 Archives and Museums Theory and Practice

+ANTH S430 Ethnographic Methods

+ECON S412 Introduction to Econometrics

+HIST S300 Historiography and Historical Methods

+SOC S325 Theory and Research in Criminology

+SSCI S300 Research Methods in Social Science

+SSCI S373 Data Analysis in the Social Sciences

 STAT S200 Elementary Statistics

-Language Require
+Language Requirem ent

-Language Courses 6-8
+Language Courses 1 6-8

-Primary Concentr ation Requirements
+Primary Concentrat ion Requirements

-Complete Primary C concentration Requirements.
-24-25
+centration Requirements.
+24

-Secondary Concer ntration Requirements
+Secondary Concentration Requirements

-Complete Secondar y Concentration Requirements.
-30-31
+Complete Secondary C Electives Concentration Requirements.
+30-31 24-26

-Total Credits 120 Electives 17-14
+1

-- Six to eight credits in a one-year sequence of a single Alaska Native or other language.
-With departmental approval, students who study abroad in a language other than English, or who have a documented proficiency in a language (other than English), will be considered to have met their language requirement. - Must pass all courses with grade of C 2.00 or better.
+1 Six to eight credits in a one-year sequence of a single Alaska Native or other language.
+With departmental approval, students who study abroad in a language other than English, or who have a documented proficiency in a language (other than English), will be considered to have met their language requirement.